The edge of discovery: Controlling the local false discovery rate at the margin: Introduction

 \subsection{The max-lfdr and the FDR}

-The $\maxlfdr$ in \eqref{eq:def-max-lfdr} and the FDR are two different error criteria that both appeal to the logic of trading off true and false discoveries.
-The key difference is that the FDR, defined as
+The $\maxlfdr$ in \eqref{eq:def-max-lfdr} and the $\FDR$ are two different error criteria that both appeal to the logic of trading off true and false discoveries.
+The key difference is that the $\FDR$, defined as

 measures the likelihood that a {\em randomly selected} rejection is null, whereas the $\maxlfdr$~\eqref{eq:def-max-lfdr} instead measures the likelihood that the {\em least promising} rejection is null.
 In both cases the event in question is deemed not to have occurred if $R=0$, so that under the global null (all $H_i=0$, almost surely), both criteria reduce to the probability of making a single rejection.